My loneliness story began long before I had ever thought about writing a book or creating an e-course or even becoming a family wellness coach.

 But there are some ways we create a lonelier path for ourselves.
 Like it or not.

-I have good anecdotal evidence from my coaching circle of mamas around the world that the less support a mom has the more likely she is to get angry and lose her temper.
+I have good anecdotal evidence from my coaching circle that the less support a mom has the more likely she is to get angry and lose her temper.

 Which really means if a mom felt like she had support to help take on the demands of raising children well she would probably turn to them — instead of yelling.